- Places to Explore

-Steps away from one of the world's most famous streets, the luxury hotel adjacent to the legendary Fouquet's Brasserie at the corner of the Champs-Élysées and Avenue George V is recognizable with its uniformed valets, parked sports cars, and elegant Haussmanien entryway.
-The design, by Jacques Garcia, is more refined retro than opulent, with a rich neutral palette in silk, mahogany, velvet, and leather.
-French-owned by casino magnet Lucien Barrière, the hotel competes with Parisian palaces by offering 24-hour butler service, plasma TV screens hidden behind mirrors, spacious marble bathrooms, and access to fine dining.
-Le Diane restaurant offers a more feminine atmosphere than the sophisticated brasserie, and the teak- and red-walled spa claims to have the largest indoor pool in Paris.
-Head upstairs to the ultra-trendy bar with a view on a modern interior courtyard and summertime terrace.
-It's the perfect place to meet for an apéro before heading to the historic eatery next door.
+Steps away from one of the world's most famous streets, this luxury hotel adjacent to the legendary Fouquet's Brasserie at the corner of the Champs-Élysées and Avenue George V is recognizable by its uniformed valets, parked sports cars, and elegant Haussmanien entryway.
+The retro design, by Jacques Garcia, is more refined than opulent, with a rich neutral palette in silk, mahogany, velvet, and leather.
+The hotel competes with Parisian palaces by offering 24-hour butler service, plasma TVs hidden behind mirrors, spacious marble bathrooms, and access to fine dining.
+Le Diane offers a softer atmosphere than the sophisticated brasserie, and the teak- and red-walled spa claims to have the largest indoor pool in Paris.
+Head upstairs to the ultra-trendy bar—the perfect place to meet for an apéro before heading to the historic eatery next door.
 An international well-heeled crowd, suited business people, trendy wanna-bes, and the occasional celebrity comprise the guestlist.
 Service is young, friendly, and relatively unpretentious.

 - Fodor's 100 Hotel Awards: Check out the winners of 2013